 The Center's research clusters began in Fall 2012 and continue to offer an unparalleled opportunity for students to work in small groups with Center Faculty on research projects to culminate in publishable articles.
 The structure of this cluster program is as follows:

 Registration in each section will be limited to five students—2Ls and 3Ls only—selected through an application process.
-Cluster groups will meet on a regular basis, about every two to three weeks, at a time determined by the instructor that accommodates members' schedules.
+Cluster groups will meet on a regular basis throughout the semester, at a time determined by the instructor that accommodates members' schedules.
 Students enrolled will be required to attend sessions, conduct legal research, present their research to the group, and produce substantive written work product.
 One goal of the cluster experience is for students' work products to be submitted for publication.

 Governance of Emerging Technologies / Gary Marchant